-You'll spot MoMA on 53rd Street between Fifth and Sixth Avenues (you can take the E or the V train to Fifth Avenue, or the B, D or F trains to Rockefeller Center).
-The museum is open every day except Tuesday from 10:30 a.m. to 5:30 p.m.
-It stays open until 8 p.m. on Fridays, and every Thursday in July and August until 8:45 p.m.
-To avoid the sticker shock, you can enter for free on Fridays from 4 p.m. to 8 p.m.
-Visit the Museum of Modern Art's website for details.
+You'll spot MoMA on 53rd Street between Fifth and Sixth Avenues (you can take the E or the M train to the Fifth Avenue-53rd St. stop, or the B, D or F trains to Rockefeller Center).
+The museum is open every day from 10:30 a.m. to 5:30 p.m.
+It stays open until 8 p.m. on Fridays.
+To avoid the sticker shock, you can enter for free on Fridays from 4 to 8 p.m.
+From June 16 — Oct.
+20, 2019, the museum will be closed to prepare for its opening on Oct.
+21. Visit the Museum of Modern Art's website for details.

 More Best Things To Do in New York City

 This part-park, part-museum, part-concert hall swallows central Manhattan, and many of the city's most notable attractions are situated next to it or within its limits (the Guggenheim, the Metropolitan Museum of Art and the American Museum of Natural History, to name a few).
 But travelers insist that you shouldn't just pass through Central Park on your way to another place.
 This 843-acre green space is a favorite of New Yorkers and tourists; you can come here to exercise, dine, go to the zoo and more.